 If you filed a Schedule S with your original return, then you must file a Schedule S with your amended return, even if there are no amended changes to the Schedule.
 You must file an amended Kansas return when: 1) an error was made on your Kansas return, 2) there is a change (error or adjustment) on another state's return, or 3) there is a change (error or adjustment) on your federal return.
-Check the AMENDED box in the Filing Information section of the K-40 if you are amending your 2010 Kansas return.
+In the Amended Return section of Form K-40, mark the box that explains the reason for amending your 2011 Kansas return.

 Pay the full amount of tax and interest due on an amended return and no late pay penalty will be assessed.
-Refer to the department's web site for annual interest rates.
+Refer to KDOR's web site for annual interest rates.

 AMENDED FEDERAL RETURN: If you are filing an amended federal income tax return, Form 1040X, for the same taxable year as this amended return, you must enclose a complete copy of the amended federal return and full explanations of all changes made on your amended Kansas return.
-If your amended federal return is adjusted or disallowed, it is necessary to provide the Department of Revenue with a copy of the adjustment or denial letter.
+If your amended federal return is adjusted or disallowed, it is necessary to provide KDOR with a copy of the adjustment or denial letter.